Close Menu

 DOES THE SSA USE THE WAIS IV TO TEST FOR INTELLECTUAL DISABILITY?

 The WAIS-IV is a test that the SSA uses to measure your intelligence.
 Normally, the SSA will set up a Psychological Evaluation for you to attend.
-They call this going to an SSA doctor exam.
-Learn more about the how to prepare for the SSA’s psychological exam.
+They will send you to one of their doctors for the exam.
+Learn how to prepare for the SSA’s psychological exam.
 At the visit, a psychologist will give you a test.
-You will answer questions and also talk about your education history.
-For example, did you have a high school diploma or do you have a GED?
-If you do not have a diploma, then did you drop out of high school?
-Why did you fail to complete school?
+You will answer questions and also talk about your education and mental health history.

 The psychologist may also ask if you were in special education classes during school.
 Some students are part of a special education program for all of their core classes, like reading, math, and science.
 Other students are in special classes or have a tutor for a short time due to a learning issue or some other problem.
 For example, perhaps you had trouble learning to read and you went to a special class for extra help.
 Or you might have needed a tutor to help you learn math.
-The mental exam is the time to explain your education history.
+The SSA doctor exam is the time to explain your education history.

 The SSA doesn’t give the WAIS IV test to everyone.
 If they have you take the test, then there is probably evidence you have an intellectual disorder.
 The following article explains what the WAIS IV test measures.
 It also explains what your test scores mean in terms of your intelligence.
 You can have a low IQ, high IQ, or average IQ.
 Additionally, you can have a low test score because of a mental illness or head injury.